Galaxia5987/robot-2024/src/main/java/frc/robot/subsystems/README.md

 # Command groups
-This file contains [Mermaid](https://mermaid.js.org/) graphs that show the command groups used on the robot.
+This file contains [Mermaid](https://mermaid.js.org/) graphs that show the command groups used on the robot. <i>Italicized nodes</i> can be overridden.
 Information about specific subsystems can be found in their respective directories.

 ## Intake
 ```mermaid